lifelongrun/learn/Basic_information_literacy/Practice.md

 Project title: John Mike's assignment

 :pencil2:In my opinion, Leonardo actually is  an movie actor and he has played many awesome movies, he is an authority in his field of films.
-Therefore when it comes to environmental issues, I think it's taken out of the context of  his expertise, maybe he does have an organization of protecting natural wild environment, but that doesn't mean he is more credible in environment protection than anyone else, because the relevance between him and his organization can not instead of the importance of authority if it goes with the CRAAP test.
+Therefore when it comes to environmental issues, I think it's taken out of the context of  his expertise, maybe he does have an organization of protecting natural wild environment, but that doesn't mean he is more credible in environment protection than anyone else, because the relevance between him and his organization can not instead of the importance of authority if it goes with the CRAAP test. **(submitted)**

-## Week 5 - Giving credit, AKA citing
+## Week 5 - Giving credit, AKA citing:heavy_check_mark:

 **Learning Objectives**: